psychemedia/storytelling-notes/blacksmith-tales.md

 Seumas Macmanus in  The Cosmopolitan  1903-04: Vol 34 Iss 6 Publication date 1903-04 pp673-8

+TO DO

 THE Tinker of Tamlacht

 SEUMAS MACMANUS

 THE Tinker of Tamlacht was a lad, long, long ago, who used to make and fix stills.
-And there was one day he was going across a soft bog to a place where he had to fix a still, and he was sinking over his head in it every other step he took, and the temper got the better of the poor man, and at last says he: ‘‘May the Devil take me if I come this way again.’’ iTowsemever, he got out of the bog all right at length, and he fixed his still, and he got three shillings for the job.
+And there was one day he was going across a soft bog to a place where he had to fix a still, and he was sinking over his head in it every other step he took, and the temper got the better of the poor man, and at last says he: "May the Devil take me if I come this way again." iTowsemever??, he got out of the bog all right at length, and he fixed his still, and he got three shillings for the job.

 On his way back, he met a poor man, who told him he was in great distress and asked him for help; and the Tinker put his hand in his pocket and reached him one of the three shillings.
 He hadn’t gone half a mile farther on when another poor man appears before him, and had another great story of distress entirely for him, and asked the Tinker for help.
 Now the Tinker, for he was a good-natured soul, put his hand in his pocket and reached him another of the shillings, and then he trudged on again; and what would you have of it but afor he covered another half mile of the ground a third poor man appears before him, with a tale of distress, too, and a pitiful face, and begged for help.